Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Grasp of the Undying  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/GraspOfTheUndying.png" Align=left width=15% height=15%>

 Once a round when you damage an enemy and once a round when you take damage from an enemy, you gain a stack of Grasp.
-When you are at three stacks, your next damaging effect deals additional 1d6 + proficiency necrotic damage.
+When you are at three stacks, your next damaging effect deals additional 1d6.
 You heal equal to the damage dealt from this effect.

 In addition you gain a stack of Undying whenever you drain an opponent using this ability.
 When you gain 10 stacks you gain maximum hit points equal to your level, and then again for every 25th stack.

-The damage increases by 1d6 at level 5, 9, 13 and 17.
+The damage increases by 1d6 at level 5, 11 and 17.

 ---